franzholz/mastertemplate/Documentation/ExtMasterTemplate/Troubleshooting/Index.rst

 Troubleshooting
 ---------------

 You see no Front End output.
-You can an exception:
+You can get an exception:

 Uncaught TYPO3 Exception